corsonknowles/SoloAsana/README.md

   SoloAsana provides an easy way to get started with a DEMO login feature.
 The demo login auto-completes the secure authentication form and logs the guest user directly into the site.

-  Once inside, the user has access to their profile in the top right corner and an editable list of projects along the right hand side.
+  Once inside, the user has access to their profile in the top right corner and an editable list of projects with their included tasks.

   The project list also serves as a navigation tool.
 Selecting any list will render the associated tasks and allow the user to add, edit, and delete tasks from the list.